Jamie Dinan: Investment career

+Philanthropy

+In 2024 after a large donation by Dinan to the University of Pennsylvania, his alma mater, Henry T. Vance Hall or simply Vance Hall, a major building within the Wharton Business School campus footprint was renamed Dinan Hall.

 Personal life

-Dinan is married to Elizabeth R. Miller, and they have three children together.
-Dinan lives in Manhattan and also owns homes in Westchester County, New York, Nantucket, Massachusetts, and on the Caribbean island of Saint Barthélemy.
+Dinan is married to Elizabeth R. Miller, and they have three children together, including racing driver Michael Dinan.
+Dinan lives in Manhattan and also owns homes in Westchester County, New York; Nantucket, Massachusetts; West Palm Beach, Florida and on the Caribbean island of Saint Barthélemy.